-are, in general, highly accurate but they suffer severely from the curse of dimensionality, meaning that they are computationally feasible only in low dimensions (say up to d = 4), see [20].
-In higher dimensions, Monte-Carlobased methods are often used, see e.g., [21],[22],[23],[24] and [25].
+Step 1 above corresponds to the option valuation problem, which can be tackled by several different methods, all with their own advantages and disadvantages.
+For instance, the value function can be approximated by solving an associated partial differential equation (PDE), which is done in e.g., [18,24,26,37,41], or the value function can be approximated by a Fourier transform methodology, which is done in e.g., [15,16,43].
+Furthermore, classical tree-based methods such as [11,27,38], can be used.
+These types of methods are, in general, highly accurate but they suffer severely from the curse of dimensionality, meaning that they are computationally feasible only in low dimensions (say up to d = 4), see [7].
+In higher dimensions, Monte-Carlo-based methods are often used, see e.g., [2,8,10,13,29,34].
 Monte-Carlo-based methods can generate highly accurate option values at t_0 , i.e., $v{t_0}(X{t_0} = x{t_0})$, given that all trajectories of the underlying risk factors are initiated at some deterministic x{t_0} .
 However, at intermediate exercise dates, $v_t(X_t(\omega))$ might not be an equally good approximation, due to the need of cross sectional regression.
 We show with numerical examples that, even though the approximation is good on average, the option value is underestimated in certain regions, which is compensated by overestimated values in other regions.
 For European options, this seems to have minor effect on EE and PFE, but for Bermudan options the effect can be significant due to step 3 above.
-To provide an intuitive understanding of the problem, we give an illustrative example.
-Assume that v_t underestimates the option value in some region A, which is close to the exercise boundary, and overestimates the option value in some region B, where it is clearly optimal to exercise the option.
-The effect on the exposure would be an overestimation in region A, since underestimated option values would lead to fewer exercised options.
-In region B, the exposure would be zero in both cases since all options in that region would be exercised immediately.
-In total, this would lead to overestimated exposure.
-In numerical examples this is, of course, more involved and we see typically several regions with different levels of under/overestimated values.
-This makes the phenomenon difficult to analyze since the effect may lead to underestimated exposure, unchanged exposure (from offsetting effects), or overestimated exposure.
-In addition to the classical regression methods, with e.q., polynomial basis functions, which are cited above, there are several papers in which a neural network plays the role of the basis functions, see e.g., [26], [27], [28] and [29].
+In addition to the classical regression methods, with e.g., polynomial basis functions, which a neural network plays the role of the basis functions, see e.g., [6,31-33].

-In this paper we suggest the use of the Deep Optimal Stopping (DOS) algorithm, proposed in [1], to approximate the optimal stopping strategy.
+In this paper we suggest the use of the Deep Optimal Stopping (DOS) algorithm, proposed in [5], to approximate the optimal stopping strategy.
 The DOS algorithm approximates the optimal stopping strategy by expressing the stopping time in terms of binary decision functions, which are approximated by deep neural networks.
 The DOS algorithm is very suitable for exposure computations, since the stopping strategy is computed directly, not as a consequence of the approximate value function, as is the case with most other algorithms.
 This procedure leads to highly accurate approximations of the exercise boundaries.
 Furthermore, we propose a neural network-based regression method (NN-regression) to approximate $V_t(\cdot)$, which relies on the stopping strategy, approximated by the DOS algorithm.
 Although NN-regression is needed in order to fully approximate the distributions of future exposures, it turns out that for some target statistics, it is in fact sufficient to approximate the optimal stopping strategy.
 This is, for instance, the case for some estimates of the EE.